-With new HIPAA regulations going into effect on September 23rd, and the Affordable Care Act, or “Obamacare,” beginning its official rollout on October 1st, the health-care landscape has never looked more confusing.
+With new HIPAA regulations going into effect on Sep.
+23, and the Affordable Care Act, or “Obamacare,” beginning its official rollout on Oct.
+1, the healthcare landscape has never looked more confusing.
 Two recent polls from the Pew Research Center/USA Today and the Wall Street Journal/NBC News bear that fact out.

 What’s all the confusion about?
-Obamacare’s employer mandate, which states that all businesses with at least 50 or more full-time employees must offer acceptable insurance coverage or face a $2,000 penalty, has been pushed back until 2015 — partially because of worries about the strain it might impose on government IT systems.
-And although the individual mandate, which requires eligible US citizens to have health insurance or pay a tax penalty, doesn’t go into effect until January 1, 2014, all 50 states will have health insurance exchanges, or “marketplaces,” up and running on October 1st.
+Obamacare’s employer mandate, which states that all businesses with at least 50 or more full-time employees must offer acceptable insurance coverage or face a $2,000 penalty, has been pushed back until 2015—partially because of worries about the strain it might impose on government IT systems.
+And although the individual mandate, which requires eligible U.S. citizens to have health insurance or pay a tax penalty, doesn’t go into effect until Jan.
+1, 2014, all 50 states will have health insurance exchanges, or “marketplaces,” up and running on Oct.
+1.

 But even that cut-and-dry Affordable Care Act aspect contains shades of gray.
-Two weeks ago, several news outlets reported that non-compliance with this rule could result in $100-a-day penalties, stoking business community unease about the ramifications of the controversial and often confounding health-care reform law.
-Thankfully, the US Small Business Administration cleared the air on September 12th, reporting that the rule would stand — just minus any fines for non-compliance.
+Two weeks ago, several news outlets reported that non-compliance with this rule could result in $100-a-day penalties, stoking business community unease about the ramifications of the controversial and often confounding healthcare reform law.
+Thankfully, the U.S. Small Business Administration cleared the air on Sep.
+12, reporting that the rule would stand—just minus any fines for non-compliance.

 The Department of Labor has two model notices available for employers: one for employers who offer a health plan to some or all employees, and one for employers who do not (Spanish-language versions are also available here).